 ACCOMMODATION AND FOOD

 Full board accommodation is provided, with one night at the Pleasant View Hotel, Yangon, two nights at the Mya Nadi Hotel, Thaton, one night at the Sane Let Tin, one night at the the Moeyingyi Resort, two nights at the Sky Palace Hotel, Bagan, three nights at the Sky Palace Hotel, Mount Victoria and one night back at the Sky Palace Hotel in Bagan.
 All are of a medium to good standard, with en suite bathrooms.
 Meals are served in the hotels or at restaurants and cafes.

 All birdwatching excursions with expert leader and local guide, full-board accommodation (starting with dinner on 11th, ending with lunch on 22nd), soft drinks at meal times, bottled water throughout, transport by mini-coach, boat trips, reserve entrance fees and international flights.
 We pay a US$50 per person fee towards a local former hunting community trust fund that protects the Spoon-billed Sandpipers in the area.
 Furthermore, Bird Holidays supports the work of the Spoon-billed Sandpiper Task Force and are Species Champions with Birdlife International.

 Travel insurance.
 Tourist visa (currently about £15).
 Personal items, alcoholic drinks, laundry.

 Return flights from London Heathrow to Yangon using the scheduled services of Singapore Airlines.
-Outbound flight departs late morning, arriving back in the UK early morning.
+Outbound flight departs late morning, arriving back in the UK mid-afternoon.
 Domestic flights from Manchester and other UK airports are available on this tour.
 See booking form for details.

 Black Baza displaying near Yangon.